t2trg/t2trg-amplification-attacks/draft-irtf-t2trg-amplification-attacks.md

 In the attacks described in this section, the attacker sends one or more requests, and the target receives one or more responses.
-By spoofing the source IP address of the targeted victim the and requesting as much information as possible from several servers an attacker can multiply the amount of traffic and create a distributed denial-of-service attack on the target.
+By spoofing the source IP address of the targeted victim and requesting as much information as possible from several servers an attacker can multiply the amount of traffic and create a distributed denial-of-service attack on the target.
 When transported over UDP, the CoAP NoSec mode is susceptible to source IP address spoofing.